 Medication for Glomerulonephritis in Children

-NYU Langone doctors prescribe medication to manage glomerulonephritis, which causes inflammation in the kidneys’ filtering structures.
+Doctors at Hassenfeld Children’s Hospital of New York at NYU Langone prescribe medication to manage glomerulonephritis, which causes inflammation in the kidneys’ filtering structures.
 Children with severe or chronic inflammation may need treatment with one or more medication to eliminate the cause of the condition and protect the kidneys from further damage.

 Blood Pressure Medications